torbsd/torbsd.github.io/blog.md

 Running on -current might seem counter-intuitive, as it is the OpenBSD development branch, and may contain bugs and breaks.
 But like the tor-alpha branch, OpenBSD's -current gets a lot of attention, and also includes the latest stable Tor port which is tor-0.2.9.9p0.
 While -current snapshots can be released multiple times a day on occasion, updating on a weekly basis is usually sufficient.

-Once the relay joins the Tor network, the <a href="https://atlas.torproject.org/">Atlas listing for "OpenBSDBBB"</a> will be posted here.

 ###20170324###